Aller au contenu

 The most frequently asked questions to our experts

-The Cleman® self-levelling 40/55 riser pedestal can be used on uneven ground or an existing concrete slab.
-Its three-stage adjustment system (pre-setting using the driver bit, manual setting using the screw adjuster, and final adjustment using the special adjustment wrench) guarantees fast and precise installation.
-A riser pedestal must be positioned under each corner of each paving slab, in accordance with the recommendations of the manufacturer.
+The Cleman® self-levelling 55/80 patio pedestal is intended for use on uneven ground or a concrete slab.
+It offers three stages of adjustment for precise setting: pre-setting using the driver bit, manual setting using the screw adjuster, and final adjustment using the special adjustment wrench.
+Each paving slab must be supported by multiple pedestals positioned at each corner and, if necessary, at the centre.

 Which types of work can they be used for?